COURSE

 BIKE

-This is the most spectacular bike course in the Netherlands and a bucket list for many triathletes; cycling on the Formula 1 Circuit of Zandvoort!
-The Circuit is exactly 4.251 KM long.
+This is the most spectacular cycling course in the Netherlands and a bucket list for many triathletes; cycling over the Formula 1 Circuit of Zandvoort!
+The Circuit is exactly 4,251 KM long.

-To reach approximately 40 KM you have to stay alert, because you don't want to cycle one lap too many (= "slow" finish time) and certainly not one lap too few (= disqualified).
+To reach 39 KM you have to stay sharp, because you don't want to cycle one lap too many (= "slow" finish time) and certainly not one lap too few (= disqualified).

-From the boulevard T1 you cycle about 1.5KM and then you are on the circuit and you cross the official finish line for the first time.
-There is a time registration mat that you have to cycle over.
+From the boulevard T1 you cycle approximately 5KM and then you have done ¾ lap of the circuit and you pass the exit to T2 for the first time.
+There is a time registration mat that you have to cycle over every round, so that we can measure your lap times.

 From that moment on you start counting laps.
-You have to do 9 laps so 9 more times over that line before you are in your last bike lap.
-In total you pass that line 10 times!
-In your 9th, and therefore last lap you have to turn off after a little more than three quarters of the circuit, to the Paddock where T2 is located.
+You still have to cycle 8 laps, so you have to cross that line 8 more times before you are in your last cycling lap.
+In total you pass that line 9 times!
+In your 9th and final lap, you must immediately turn off after the time registration mat to the Paddock where T2 is located.
+You will then have cycled 39KM.

-after you cross the finish line for the first time, count 4 laps. so you cross the finish line 5 times in total!
+After you have passed the time registration mat for the first time, count 4 more laps.
+So you will cross the finish line 5 times in total!
+You will then have cycled 22KM.

-Tip if you don't have a bike computer: put 10 or 5 rubber bands around your wrist and take one off every time you cross the finish line.
+Tip if you do not have a bike computer: 5 or 9 elastic bands around your wrist and every time you pass the finish line, 1 comes off.

-Staying/drifting is only allowed in the special STAYER RACE.
-In this Stayer race (triathlon) bikes with handlebars/recumbent handlebars are not allowed!
+Stayer/drafting is only allowed in the special STAYER RACE.
+In this Stayer race, (triathlon) bikes with handlebars are not allowed!

 RUN